BUY PREGNANCY TESTS & OVULATION TESTS

 16 DPO and a Negative Pregnancy Test

-Experience early pregnancy symptoms (including frequent urination, moodiness, fatigue, nausea, tender and swollen breasts, and an elevated BBT) and get a negative test result at 16 DPO.
+She experienced early pregnancy symptoms (including frequent urination, moodiness, fatigue, nausea, tender and swollen breasts, and an elevated BBT) and got a negative test result at 16 DPO.
 You should do another test several days later.
-Alternatively, you can visit your health care provider and have them take a blood test for more accurate results than urine pregnancy tests.
+Alternatively, you can visit your health care provider and have them take a blood test for more accurate results than a urine pregnancy test .

 Shop for Fertility Products at Fertility2Family